 A human resource executive should be able to understand all such policies as well as their implications.
 There are certain health conditions that are very different from the routine health problems.

 The HR professional should understand where which concessions should be applied and who should get special health-related allowances.

 5. Labour Rights and implications:

 Every individual has certain labour rights that give them security when they work in an organization.
 Every organization has to abide by these laws and rules and make sure that the workers get their basic rights while working in an organization.

 An employee deserves a proper remuneration and a notice period of specified duration before being removed from a job.
 The HR professional makes sure the organization makes policies that abide by these laws.

-Firms which plan not to abide by this need specifies the facts in the joining letter so that the employee is prepared for anything.
+Firms that plan not to abide by this need specifies the facts in the joining letter so that the employee is prepared for anything.
 An HR professional shoulders the responsibility of dealing with such issues.

 6. Tax Laws Of Organization:

-Making the best policies that help the organization as well as the employees needs to be supervised by human resource executives.
+Making the best policies that help the organization, as well as the employees, needs to be supervised by human resource executives.